poppinss/dumper/README.md

 > Pretty print JavaScript data types in the terminal and the browser

-Dumper is similar to Node.js [util.inspect](https://nodejs.org/api/util.html#utilinspectobject-options) but it provides more control over the output.
+Dumper is similar to Node.js [util.inspect](https://nodejs.org/api/util.html#utilinspectobject-options), but it provides more control over the output.
 You can use Dumper to generate [HTML output](#html-formatter), [CLI output](#cli-formatter), or use its [low-level API](#using-parser-directly) to create inspection tokens and render them using a custom formatter.

 ![](./dumper-example.png)

 > [!IMPORTANT]
-> Dumper is a low-level utility and you may have to write a wrapper around it for the framework of your choice.
+> Dumper is a low-level utility.
+You may have to write a wrapper around it for the framework of your choice.

 ## Installation